Acyclic colourings of graphs with obstructions: Cycle obstructions

-\begin{proof} Let $Y_d \subseteq Y$ be the set of vertices with at least $d$ neighbours in $X$, and let $H_d = H[Y_d,N(Y_d)]$ be the bipartite subgraph of $H$ induced by the $d$-branching edges.
-Since the average degree of $H_d$ is at most $d$, we infer that
+\begin{proof} Let $Y_d \subseteq Y$ be the set of vertices with degree at least $d$, and let $H' \coloneqq H[Y_d,N(Y_d)]$ be the bipartite subgraph of $H$ induced by the $d$-branching edges.
+Since the average degree of $H'$ is at most $d$, we infer that

-and hence $|E(H_d)| \le d\,|X|$, as desired. \end{proof}
+and hence $|E(H')| \le d\,|X|$, as desired. \end{proof}